abdonkey/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

 ---
 banner:
-  title: A security system for private <br> and professional use
+  title: Your security system for private <br> and advanced use
   image: images/Sicherheit-Internet-Device.png
   content: |-
     The security of our devices plays an important role in digitalization